Songtech-0912/ThreeFifteen-App/README.md

 ## ThreeFifteen

-ThreeFifteen is an open-source school bus status tracker.
+ThreeFifteen is an open-source school bus status tracker, built for my high school, [GHS](https://ghs.greenwichschools.org)

+**Note:** for ThreeFifteen admins, see [here](https://songtech-0912.github.io/ThreeFifteen-App/admin-v2/) for the admin login, for students of GHS, see [here](https://songtech-0912.github.io/ThreeFifteen-App/client-v2/) for the client

 ## Features